KoenZomers/RingApi/README.md

 This library for C# compiled against .NET Standard will allow you to easily communicate with the Ring API and retrieve details about your Ring doorbells and Ring chimes.

 If you're just looking for a tool to download your Ring recordings, [go here instead](https://github.com/KoenZomers/RingRecordingDownload).
+If you're looking for a tool to download snapshots from your Ring cameras, [go here](https://github.com/KoenZomers/RingSnapshotDownload).

 ## Version History